Frequently asked questions

 We won’t pre-screen transcripts, test scores, or resumes to determine an applicant's chances of admission.
 The committee needs to see your entire application package in order to evaluate your suitability for our program and accurately compare you to our other applicants.

-We don’t consider summer applications under any circumstances.
+We don’t consider spring or summer applications under any circumstances.

 The Office of Graduate Admissions and the Biomedical Engineering Program have transitioned to a paperless submission and review system.
 This is part of a University-wide effort to reduce our negative impact on the environment, save money by cutting printing and copying costs, and increase efficiency in application handling and processing.